-If it gets cold enough, the plant can even freeze.
-Do keep in mind that what’s cold to a plant might not necessarily be cold to you and me.
+Keep in mind that what’s cold to a plant might not necessarily be considered cold to a person.

 For a cold-shocked plant, you again want to move it to more optimal conditions.
 You also want to water it.
 I know, that seems strange, right?

 Yet, if your plant almost froze, it lost moisture on a tissue level, so watering your plant once it’s in a warmer temperature is really the best course of action.

 In these situations, it’s best to pour the water on the plant slowly and only use the water as a means to warm up the plant and its roots.
 This isn’t a normal watering so consider using much less water to help your plant acclimate.